nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 the `edit` command will also be extended to allow users to edit the comments.

-Usage: `edit ...c/INDEX INDEX2 COMMENT...`
+Usage: `edit INDEX ...c/INDEX2 COMMENT...`

 The command will edit the comment at the student with index `INDEX` with comment index `INDEX2`.